Robbiekruszynski/beep-boop/README.md

 #### By **Robbie Kruszynski**

 ## Description
-User inputs number
+* User inputs number:
+example 5
+read back 0,1,2,3,4,5
-Numbers that contain a 1: all digits are replaced (all digits) with "Beep!"
+* Numbers that contain a 1: all digits are replaced (all digits) with "Beep!" example 5 read back 0,Beep!,2,3,4,5
-Numbers that contain a 2: all digits are replaced (all digits) with "Boop!"
+* Numbers that contain a 2: all digits are replaced (all digits) with "Boop!" example 5 read back 0,Beep!,Boop!,3,4,5
-Numbers that contain a 3: all digits are replaced (all digits) with "I'm sorry, Dave.
+* Numbers that contain a 3: all digits are replaced (all digits) with "I'm sorry, Dave.
 I'm afraid I can't do that."
+* example 5
+read back 0,Beep!,Boop!,"I'm sorry, Dave.
+I'm afraid I can't do that.",4,5
+* Numbers that are divisible by 5: all digits are replaced (all digits) with inputted name along with ", nice moves!" example 5 read back 0,Beep!,Boop!,"I'm sorry, Dave.
+I'm afraid I can't do that.",4,"Robbie, nice moves!"

 ## Setup/Installation Requirements